cptrung/cptrung/README.md

-#  Trung Cao - Fullstack developer.
+#  Trung Cao - Full-Stack Developer.

 - Open and friendly.
 - Love to learn new things, especially things related to Frontend stacks.